-This section of the policy outlines the attendance codes that are used on the register.
-This is not an complete list and further information can be found in the 'DFE School Attendance Guidance' which is linked in the 'Links with Guidance and Other Polices' section.
+This section of the policy outlines the attendance codes that are used on the electronic attendance register.
+This is not a complete list and further information can be found in the 'DFE Working Together to Improve School Attendance Guidance' as updated by the School Attendance (Pupil Registration)(England) Regulations 2024.

-The attendance register is a compulsory legal document which must be accurately recorded by schools using these attendance codes.
+The attendance register is a compulsory legal document which must be accurately recorded electronically by schools using the following attendance codes.